pdolecki/pdolecki/README.md

 <h3 align="center">I'm a passionate WEB Developer from Poland.</h3>

+## 🙋‍♂️ About Me
-- 🔭 I'm a Student, IT Specjalist, Junior Frontend Developer!!
+- 🔭 I'm a Student, IT Specjalist and Junior **Frontend Developer**!!

-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning **React.js**

-- 👯 I’m looking to collaborate with other ambitious developers
+- 👯 I’m looking to collaborate with **ambitious people**

-- 🥅 2022 Goals: Learn React.js and land first programming job
+- 🥅 2022 Goals: Learn React.js and land first **programming job**

-- ⚡ Fun fact: I love to lift weights and play guitar
+- ⚡ Fun fact: I study alot and love every minute of it ❤

 -----------------------------------------------------------------------------------------------------------------------------------------------------